 Variations of Low Sugar BBQ Sauce

-- Use brown sugar, honey or maple syrup in place of coconut sugar.
-If you'd like a sweeter sauce, you can of course add more.
+- If you'd like a sweeter sauce, you can of course add some honey or coconut sugar to taste.

 - Use balsamic vinegar in place of apple cider vinegar.
 The flavor will be different, but still delicious!